 |Monthly Uptime Percentage

-Service which did not meet SLO that will be credited
+Covered Services which did not meet SLO that

-total number of minutes in a month, minus the number of
+of minutes in a month, minus the number of minutes of

-minutes of Downtime suffered from all Downtime Periods in a
+Downtime suffered from all Downtime Periods in a month,

 Customer Must Request Financial Credit

-thirty days from the time Customer becomes eligible to receive a
+within 30 days from the time Customer becomes eligible to

-requirements, Customer will forfeit its right to receive a
+requirement will forfeit Customer’s right to receive a

 Maximum Financial Credit